 Nicotine salt e-liquids are the newest trend in vaping, and they’re quickly gaining popularity among Australian vapers.
-Nicotine salt e-liquids come with a higher nicotine content than regular vape juice, so you need to use less of it to experience the same effects as traditional vape juices.
+Nicotine salt e-liquids have a higher nicotine content than regular vape juice, so you need to use less to experience the same effects as traditional vape juices.

 With nicotine salts, you can enjoy an experience closer to smoking without any harsh throat hit or dry mouth sensation that some find unpleasant.
 And now, it just got easier!
 This blog post will provide information on what nicotine salts are, how they work, and where you can find them in Australia.